-The fuel reduction program is overseen by the Fuel Reduction Unit within the Tasmania Fire Service, working in cooperation with the Parks and Wildlife Service, Forestry Tasmania, local councils and private land owners.
+The Fuel Reduction Program is overseen by the Bushfire Risk Unit within the Tasmania Fire Service, working in cooperation with the Parks and Wildlife Service, Forestry Tasmania, local councils and private land owners.
 The unit provides a single, coordinated strategic approach to fuel reduction burns in Tasmania, and also manages the program's budget.

 The program is delivered according to a strict set of priorities: the preservation of life, the protection of critical community infrastructure, residential property, business assets and the natural environment.
 The unit cooperates with government agencies, interest groups and individual land owners, and makes formal agreements where needed.

-The Fuel Reduction Unit is also responsible for planning and preparation, consulting and communicating with communities about the fuel reduction program and addressing any concerns.
+The Bushfire Risk Unit is also responsible for planning and preparation, consulting and communicating with communities about the fuel reduction program and addressing any concerns.